Parral, Chihuahua: Notable people

+Geography

+The city is located in the southern part of the state, 220 km from the state capital, the city of Chihuahua, Chihuahua.

 Climate

 Parral has an altitude-moderated semi-arid climate (Köppen BSk) with rainfall limited to heavy thunderstorms during the hot summer months.
 During the dry season from October to May, days range from mild to hot and nights from chilly to mild.
 Frosts are common though not persistent in the winter.